If you’re wondering what to do with old gift bags that you don’t use anymore, have you considered upcycling them to make gift bag wall art?

 After that, you could:

 - Simply oil and wax your frame.
-This’ll give you a more natural rustic look like what you can see in our ‘Adventure Awaits’ reverse canvas that we did earlier in the year.
+This will give you a more natural rustic look like what you can see in my ‘Adventure Awaits’ reverse canvas I made earlier in the year.

 - Stain it.
 This is best if you want to go for a darker colour like black, walnut or mahogany.